samlawski/codecookies/flask-2-tutorial/12-server-and-deployment.md

 The Heroku CLI uses **git** for deployment.
 So if you haven't already, make sure to create a `git commit` of your current project version.

 Navigate to your project in the command line.
 Then run:

 ```
 git init
 git add .
 git commit -am 'initial commit'
 ```

+_(If you have `git` already set up for your project, you can skip these steps.
+Instead, make sure that the current version of your code is committed.)_

 This will commit everything as it currently is using `git`.
 If you're not familiar with git, it's quite important that you learn about it now as it's relevant for the deployment from now on.